JWCISLO85/osticket-prereqs/README.md

 ![Download Rewrite Module](https://github.com/user-attachments/assets/9937e075-e212-4526-9666-762f9cc677c2)

 Rewrite module in IIS (Internet Information Services) is a powerful tool that allows you to modify the URL structure of web requests before they are processed by the web server.
+Can be downloaded at https://www.iis.net/.